CoolPrius/public/dmz-with-nsgs/readme.md

 Azure NSGs offer robust monitoring and logging capabilities.
 By leveraging these features, organizations can gain valuable insights into network traffic, promptly detect anomalies, and investigate security incidents.
 For a DMZ NSG, this capability is particularly valuable, as it allows the creation of alert rules based on specific traffic behavior within the DMZ.
 These alerts can be designated as high-priority, providing advanced warning in case a threat actor attempts to gain access to the network through a less secure DMZ resource.

+//Visualizing the DMZ//

 What would a DMZ within an NSG look like from a high level view?

 ![Alt text](dmz-with-nsgs.png)

-For the sake of this article, I peered all the virtual networks together to create a mesh network.
+For the purpose of this article, we've interconnected all virtual networks through peering, effectively forming a mesh network.

 So now we know the architecture, here's what our baseline rule set would look like.

 ![Alt text](image.png)

-The IP 172.16.0.4 is the Private IP of the Azure Firewall, 172.20.0.0/26 is the subnet of the DMZ.
-We have two rulesets, one for allowing the traffic in general to reach the firewall and another for allowing the "internet" tagged traffic through the firewall.
-The combination of these two rules are needed in order to allow internet connectivity from a resource in the DMZ subnet to the internet.
+- IP 172.16.0.4 represents the Private IP of the Azure Firewall.

+- The 172.20.0.0/26 subnet is designated as the DMZ.

+- We have two rulesets: one for general traffic to reach the firewall and another for allowing "internet" tagged traffic to pass through the firewall.
+These rules collectively enable internet connectivity from a resource in the DMZ subnet.

-Due to the "DenyAll" rule on both flows of this NSG, traffic can neither come in or leave this subnet (except internet-bound traffic).
+- The "DenyAll" rule on both inbound and outbound flows of this NSG restricts all traffic except internet-bound traffic.

-You can see, testvm01 is able to reach the internet with the Firewalls public IP.
+We observe that "testvm01" can reach the internet using the Firewall's public IP:

 ![Alt text](image-1.png)

-It is not able to ping the jumpbox01 in the prod subnet however.
+However, it cannot ping "jumpbox01" in the production vNet:

 ![Alt text](image-2.png)